Iman-adams/poe-part1/README.md

   •	Week 5: integrate all content, test the site, cross-browser compatibility, and fix bugs, add images.
 Start finalizing the website, and add it to GitHub.
 # Changelog:
 I made spelling mistake and fixed them after I would proof read and test my website.
 Updated Frikkadel, Mash Potatoe, and Tomatoe Smoortjie code.
+Created an external CSS stylesheet to add styling to website.
+Linked the CSS file to all HTML pages for consistent design.
+Updated recipe pages by moving layout and size styles from inline HTML to the external stylesheet for easier maintenance.
+Added aditional content to the homepage and About page to make them more informative and visuall complete.
+Added a contact form and an embedded map to show the loaction on the Contact page.
 # Reference
 •	Adams, I., 2025.
 Cape Malay Chicken Curry. [photograph] (Personal Collection).
 Unpublished.
 •	Adams, I., 2025.
 Cape Malay Butter Chicken. [photograph] (Personal Collection).
 Unpublished.